thanhtantran/LCD2USB-OrangePi/README.md

 if you see the LCD has system information then it is OK

 4. Set up the LCD2USB to run without sudo
-Your device should be this
+When run `lsusb` you should have this line
 ```
 Bus 003 Device 002: ID 0403:c630 Future Technology Devices International, Ltd lcd2usb interface
 ```